 - Get a website hosting plan that fits your needs, and don’t try to scrimp on costs.
 Otherwise, you’ll be delivering a subpar experience to your visitors, and it’ll cost you a lot more business in the long run.

-2. You’re giving your users too many choices and calls to action
+2. Too many choices and unclear calls to action

 Often times, we assume that if we offer a wide selection, people will be more likely to make a purchase.
 However, this can backfire for businesses.
 Too many choices can confuse a visitor, leading to analysis paralysis, where no action is taken.